ccoutant/dwarf-locations/013-generalize-address-spaces.md

 >    AS.
 The address space AS must be an integral type value that
 >    represents a target architecture specific address space
 >    identifier.
 >
->        If AS is an address space that is specific to context elements,
->    then the pushed location L corresponds to the location storage
->    associated with the current context when the `DW_OP_mem`
->    operation is evaluated, not the context when the location
->    returned by the evaluation of `DW_OP_mem` is used.
->
->        *For example, if AS is for per thread storage, then the location
->    storage corresponds to the current thread.
-Therefore if the
->    location is accessed by an operation, the location storage
->    selected when the location was created is accessed, and not the
->    location storage associated with the current context of the
->    access operation.*
->
 >        *`DW_OP_addr(X)` is a more compact form of `DW_OP_lit0;
 >    DW_OP_constNu(X); DW_OP_mem`.*